 Protect the plant:

-How do you recognise poisoning in a cat?
+How do you recognize poisoning in a cat?

-Cats that have been poisoned by a plant show the following symptoms:
+Cats poisoned by a plant show the following symptoms:

-- Swelling, Redness to eyes or mouth due to irritation
+- Swelling, Redness of the eyes or mouth due to irritation

-Some toxins affect a cat's organs.
-Cats may then start drooling or have low energy and collapse.
-They may also have an irregular heartbeat, drink excessively and have trouble breathing.
+Some toxic substances affect a cat's organs.
+The cats may start drooling or have low energy and collapse.
+They may also have an irregular heartbeat, excessive drinking, and difficulty breathing.

 What to do in case of poisoning?